Background

 You see the inner child in the narcissist, you become protective and you become helpful and supportive.
 You want to nurture this child.
 You want to help this child survive and thrive.
 You want to somehow solve the wounds of this traumatized abused child.

-Having gained access to the narcissist inner child, you believe, you become your maternal reflexes, they're treated.
+Having gained access to the narcissist inner child or so you believe, your maternal reflexes are triggered.

 So the narcissist acts or gives you access to the part of him that is immature, that is in need and then you need to be needed and it becomes highly addictive.